Q: What is an Upper GI Endoscopy?

 Q: What is a Colonoscopy?

-A: Information about colonoscopy can be found on our Services page or our Education page under Patient Resources.
+A: Information about colonoscopy can be found on our Services page.

 Q: What is an Upper GI Endoscopy?

-A: Information about upper endoscopy can be found on our Services page or our Education page under Patient Resources.
+A: Information about upper endoscopy can be found on our Services page.

-Q: Can I have my procedure done in the office rather than the hospital?
+Q: Can I have my procedure performed at your facility rather than the hospital?

 Q: Can I fill out my insurance and medical forms before coming to my appointment?

 A: Yes.
-You will be receiving a text message and/or email from a company called “Phreesia” to complete your paperwork electronically before your appointment.
+You will receive an email from our patient portal to complete your paperwork electronically before your appointment.

 Q: Do I need to bring my medical records to my first visit?